Webinar

 Equity markets

-Our view: The fundamental backdrop remains supportive of a risk-on (more aggressive) bias.
-Inflation is falling, interest rate cuts are in motion and earnings are trending higher.
-Near-term, price volatility is likely to be more the norm, with elevated valuations, election-related nuances and ongoing geopolitical tensions.
+Our view: The fundamental backdrop remains supportive of a risk-on bias.
+Inflation is falling, interest rate cuts are in motion, and earnings are trending higher, bolstering sentiment and provide valuation support.
+Near-term, price volatility is likely to be more the norm versus exception as new administration policies begin to emerge, valuations are elevated, holiday selling season looms, and geopolitical tensions remain.

 Bond markets